ByteQuix / Blog / Article

 The custom-plus-managed alternative

-For shops with $1 to $10 million in commercial revenue, a custom layer over QuickBooks usually beats a platform replacement on both price and fit.
+For shops with $1 to $10 million in commercial revenue, a custom layer over QuickBooks usually beats replacing the platform.
+It wins on price and on fit.

 • Customer / site / contract hierarchy modeled correctly.